GeorgGrebenyuk/civil3d_2_ifc/README.md

 - IFC2x3;
 ### Civil3d objects
 - Surfaces;
-- PipeNetwork (pipes and structures) in debug-mode (problems with geometry representation)
+- PipeNetwork (pipes and structures)*
+- 3DSolids (acad objects too)

+* - not of all structures are supported (null's structure ... how work with it?)
 ### Internal drawing parameters
 - Property sets;